CeylonSpecial/Library/README.md

 About:
 This was my first project in the Full Stack JavaScript learning path and my sixth project overall of The Odin Project's coursework.

+Assignment:
-The assignment was to create a library web app where a user could add and store book information (title, author, number of pages, read/unread).
-The stored books and info would be displayed on the app.
+Create a library web app where a user can add and store book information (title, author, number of pages, read/unread).
+The stored books and info should be displayed on the app.

 Objectives:
 -create a Book object constructor to call everytime the user added a new book